cjwit/banjo_build/banjo_build.md

 Now's the time to decide your scale length.
 It will change the length of the neck.
 It's usually 26 to 27 inches.
 If you like your current banjo, go ahead and measure it.
 We'll use this number to calculate one of our cuts.

 I linked to a plan for the neck above.
 Here's a version with a little bit more detail.
 Pardon my handwriting: I'll reiterate everything below.
 This also labels the parts of the neck (peghead, heel, and dowel stick) so that there's no confusion.
+This is very much not to scale.

 <a href="images/neck_plan.jpg">
     <img src="images/neck_plan_sm.jpg" class="img-responsive" alt="A plan for the neck">